hashgraph/stablecoin-studio/cli/README.md

 From the root of the CLI project workspace:

 1. Run `npm install`.
-This will create and populate `node_modules`.
+This will create and populate `node_modules` and build the project and dependencies.
 2. Run `npm start`.
 This will display the CLI options.

+or

+2. Run `npm start:wizard`.
+To start the CLI in wizard mode.

 ## Commands